wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Igor: _returning_ My Queen, I'm sorry to have to tell you this, but there is no blue eyeshadow left. _da da daaaaaa_

-D1: I bet SHE's used it all
+Florence: I bet SHE's used it all

-D2: That Layabout!
+Beatrice: That Layabout!

 D3: Oh that's TYPICAL of her

 D4: Why did we ever agree to take her in when she was a baby?

-D2: She's nothing but trouble
+Beatrice: She's nothing but trouble

 D3: selfish

 D4: and lazy!

-D1: well this is the final straw, _shouting offstage_ Damebots... bring that Layabout out here.
+Florence: well this is the final straw, _shouting offstage_ Damebots... bring that Layabout out here.

 _the Dames all look angrily at each other.
 Two Damebots drag Princess Layabout on stage.
 One of the Dames takes the towel off her head and replaces it with a badly made judge's wig_